 4. At the same time there is a lot of promising research heading out of other R+D labs that will extend the application of ePaper in unexpected and exciting ways.

 Based on current utilization, deals signed for pending products, and numerous prospects, my prognosis for ePaper is extremely positive.

 Probably no technology so captivates the imagination of publishing future-watchers as ePaper.
 I too can feel the allure. ePaper is not just some fancy computer screen, modified to convey a more “paperish” feel. ePaper is a flexible computer screen.
 It’s lightweight.
 In some cases you can bend it, you can roll it – hey, and it’s kind of like paper!
 (Note that the term ePaper is also being used by vendors of digital newspapers and magazines — described in my section on magazine publishing – who provide software that can display an accurate representation of the printed version of a publication.
 This section is concerned with the physical product called ePaper.)

 The technology behind ePaper has been in the works for many years.
 The ever-somewhat-reliable Wikipedia informs that “electronic paper was first developed in the 1970s by Nick Sheridon at Xerox’s Palo Alto Research Center.”
-That’s 30 years ago.
+That’s over 30 years ago.
 (Xerox subsequently created a subsidiary, Gyricon, to commercialize the technology, but shut down the company in 2005.)
 Today’s hot player is the E Ink Corporation, “founded in 1997 based on research started at the MIT Media Lab.”